QuantumOfVacuum/kylebebak.github.io/_posts/2016-03-10-tags-categories-jekyll.md

 git add _includes/tags.html tags/*
 ~~~

-The `-e` flag in the shebang line ensures that the hook exits if any of its commands exit with a non-zero exit status.
+The `-e` flag in the shebang line ensures that the hook, and therefore the commit, fail if any of the commands in the hook exit with a non-zero exit status.
 The individual tag pages (not the main tags index) are built using a [system devised by Stephan Groß](http://www.minddust.com/post/tags-and-categories-on-github-pages/).

 ---